top of page

 What's with the Name?

-As you can probably guess from the name I’m a fan of science fiction but the name Psi Phi comes from several significant sources!
-Including the Psi Chi Honors Society (lifetime member), the multitude of complex meanings psi (Ψ) holds throughout different schools of science, the abbreviated notation of Philadelphia as PHI, and the philosophical and mathematical “beauty” of the phi (φ) constant.
-But also, I really like science fiction.
+As you can probably guess from the name a heavy portion of inspiration comes from being a fan of science fiction but the name Psi Phi comes from several significant sources!
+Including the Psi Chi Honors Society (lifetime member), the multitude of complex meanings that psi (Ψ) holds throughout different schools of science, the abbreviated notation of Philadelphia as PHI, and the philosophical and mathematical “beauty” of the phi (φ) constant.

 bottom of page